zeroluck/docs/sources/admin-guide/cache-refresh/index.md

   the Cache Refresh mechanism in the Gluu Server.
 It is recommended to be kept higher than 15 minutes.

-  * _Snapshot Folder:_ Every cycle of of Gluu Server Cache Refresh cycle saves an overall snapshot and problem-list record on a specified location.
-This is where the Gluu Server Administrator can specify the location.
+  * _Snapshot Folder:_ Every cycle of the Gluu Server Cache Refresh cycle saves both an overall snapshot and a problem-list record on a specified location.
+This is where the Gluu Server administrator can specify the location.
 A Gluu Server administrator can easily decide whether Cache Refresh has synchronized all users or not.
 In general, the rejected users are enclosed in the problem-list file.
 An overall report is